uriel1998/mpdq/README.md

 except Rock, which *may* be played *up to* three times per `rotate_time`, and Classical, which will *never* be played per `rotate_time`.

+Additionally, the weight will *increase* the chances of that genre being selected; it increases the number of chances of that genre being *selected* as well as the maximum number of times per `rotate_time`.
+Without that, the playlists are *very* eclectic at first, then slowly get more and more homogenous, which isn't what we want here.

 This allows for both very eclectic selections (as with the example above) or very focused selections, such as with the example below: